JetForMe/hoa/README.md

 # HOA
-A [Baratine](http://baratine.io) web application to help manage our HOA.
+A [Baratine](http://baratine.io) web application to help manage our HOA, and teach me how to use Baratine.

 # To Do